Also, a setting aside of goals that I had for myself- to make sure that they were God’s dreams and not just mine.

 This is certainly true of myself.

+I think it’s partly selfish, to be honest.
 Because I’ve been part of a fired-up community of girls before and I 𝓌𝒶𝓃𝓉 𝓈ℴ 𝓂𝓊𝒸𝒽 to be part of a fired-up-for-Jesus community with ℰ𝒱ℰ𝒩 𝒢ℛℰ𝒜𝒯ℰℛ 𝓅𝒶𝓈𝓈𝒾ℴ𝓃 𝒶𝓃𝒹 𝒸𝒶𝓂𝒶𝓇𝒶𝒹ℯ𝓇𝒾ℯ!
 I got a taste of what that could feel like, and I want it back- but better, with Him at the center!

+But it’s also people-centered.
+I want it for others!
+I’ve been through seasons of life where it felt like friends where few and far between, and friendships were surface and shallow.
 I see the enemy working to try keep people either isolated (whether by offense, self-protection, distraction, their own busyness, or whatever else it may be)— or to keep their connections shallow and distant, so at least they aren’t rooted and grounded and likely to get relit if he blows their flame out.

 The thing is, as I focus on what I want for me and what I want for others, my own flame begins to dim because it was thinking on and being aware of HIS presence that lit me to begin with! 🕯️